 Case 56.
 Reported by Prof. von Krafft-Ebing.
-Acquired Contrary Two Relapses Overcome by Sug-Sexual Instinct Cured by Suggestion. gestion.-Z., aged 32; divorced.
+Acquired Contrary Sexual Instinct Cured by Suggestion.
+Two Relapses Overcome by Suggestion.-Z., aged 32; divorced.
 Mother hysteropathic; maternal grandmother hysterical, and her brothers and sisters were subject to nervous Patient's brother nervous.
-Z. poorly endowed; at 13 taught troubles. onanism by a schoolmate.
+Z. poorly endowed; at 13 taught onanism by a schoolmate.
 Sexual hyperæsthesia.
 Coitus at 17 with pleasure and power.
 Married at 26 for reasons of standing and fortune.
 Unhappy marriage.
 Wife incapable of congress, after a few years, owing to uterine disease.
 Z. indulged himself with other women; faute de mieux, with masturbation.
 Dissolute life.
 He drank and gambled.
 Severe neurasthenia.
 Cerebral asthenic symptoms-spasms of laughing and crying; globus.
 Libido nimia undiminished.
 Disgust for prostitutes; fear of infection.
 Exceptionally, indulgence in coitus; usually, in onanism.